Pomacentridae: Distribution and habitat

+Algae farming

 The bottom-dwelling species are territorial, occupying and defending a portion of the reef, often centered on shelter.
 By keeping away other species of fish, some pomacentrids encourage the growth of thick mats of algae within their territories, leading to the common name farmerfish.

 Characteristics

+Most pomacentrids are relatively small.
+The tribe Microspathodontini includes the largest species and are collectively known as giant damselfishes, with the four largest species (Hypsypops rubicundus, Microspathodon bairdii, M. dorsalis and Nexilosus latifrons) reaching 30 cm (12 in) in length.

 Pomacentrids have an orbiculate to elongated body shape, which is often laterally compressed.
 They have interrupted or incomplete lateral lines and they usually have a single nostril on each side (some species of Chromis and Dascyllus have two on each side).
 They have small- to medium-sized ctenoid scales.
 They have one or two rows of teeth, which may be conical or spatulate.

 They display a wide range of colors, predominantly bright shades of yellow, red, orange, and blue, although some are a relatively drab brown, black, or grey.
 The young are often a different, brighter color than adults.

 Pomacentrids are omnivorous or herbivorous, feeding on algae, plankton, and small bottom-dwelling crustaceans, depending on their precise habitats.
 Only a small number of genera, such as Cheiloprion, eat the coral where they live.

 They also engage in symbiotic relationship with cleaner gobies of genus Elacatinus, allowing the gobies to feed on ectoparasites on their bodies.
+Clownfish also have mutualistic relationships with anemones.
+The anemone protects the clownfish while the clownfish rids parasites.